ihitrec/King-Gym/README.md

 ### Accessibility

-> Website was tested by WAVE accessibility assesment tool.
+> Website was tested by WAVE accessibility assessment tool.
 There were no major issues apart from a few contrast errors.
-The colors were not changed since the backround of each location would have to be changed significantly to pass the WCAG standards.
+The colors were not changed since the background of each location would have to be changed significantly to pass the WCAG standards.
 During testing it was shown that link and iframe tags do not have sufficient description of the content.
 This was fixed by adding aria-label and title attributes.
 Each image has alt text and semantic HTML was used when possible.

 ### Optimisation

 - Images were converted to JPG to make the load time quicker.
-- Meta discription tag was added for better SEO.
+- Meta description tag was added for better SEO.

 > Website was tested using Lighthouse in Chrome DevTools.
 It achieved a pretty good score of above 90 for each category.
 It was shown that certain images hinder the load time and they were resized which saved about 1.5 seconds loading time.
 ### Bugs